 Immersing oneself in the rich culture of Kathmandu Valley is an essential part of the experience.
 Festivals like Dashain and Tihar bring the valley to life.
 Likewise, exploring traditional arts and crafts and tasting the local cuisine will provide a glimpse into the daily life of the valley's inhabitants.

-The major attraction of the valley is the UNESCO World Heritage Sites; seven monuments and buildings have made their name on the list.
+The major attractions for Kathmandu Sightseeing are the UNESCO World Heritage Sites; seven monuments and buildings have made their name on the list.
 Travelers also visit Kathmandu for its natural beauty and hiking trails.

 Historical Background